PatGendre/oai-openedition/docs/source/qdc.rst

 7. dcterms:available
 -------------------------

 Applicable for OpenEdition Jounals.
-If ``dcterms:accessRights = "info:eurepo/semantics/embargoedAccess"``, then the ``dcterms:available`` element will provide the end date of embargo (availability date of the document in open access):
+If ``dcterms:accessRights = "info:eurepo/semantics/embargoedAccess"``, then the ``dcterms:available`` element will provide the end date of the embargo period (i.e. the availability date of the document in open access):

 **Example:** http://oai.openedition.org/?verb=GetRecord&identifier=oai:revues.org:rfp/5246&metadataPrefix=qdc